Welsh Methodist revival: A movement

 Rowland and Harris had been at work for eighteen months before they met at Defynnog church in 1737.
 This led to a friendship that lasted, with a ten-year break in fellowship, until Harris's death in 1773.

 Methodist leaders met regularly to organise their work and to agree on matters of common interest.

 Harris and Williams undertook major preaching journeys, starting in South Wales but later venturing north.
 As they preached they made converts, whom they then gathered together into organised groups of fellowships (known as seiadau (societies) in Welsh).
 As more converts were made, more evangelists were also created, and by 1750 there were over 400 such fellowship groups in Wales.
 These groups were supervised by the leaders and were built into a powerful network within the Church of England.

 Rowland concentrated his efforts on Llangeitho which became a centre for the movement.
 On Communion Sundays thousands of the members of the seiadau would travel there to receive the sacrament.

 A Calvinist movement

-The Welsh Methodist revival differed from the Methodist revival in England in that its theology was Calvinist rather than Arminian.
+The Welsh Methodist revival differed from the Methodist revival in England in that its theology was Calvinist rather than Wesleyan-Arminian.
 At the beginning the leaders worked with John Wesley, but gradually they parted company from Wesley and became associated with George Whitfield and his patron, Selina, Countess of Huntingdon.